MicheleMorelli/Tic_Tac_toe_with_binary_bitmaps/README.md

-# Tic_Tac_toe_with_binary_bitmaps
+# Tic_Tac_toe_with_bitmapped graphics (Windows only)
-Tic Tac Toe in C with binary bitmaps for the graphic interface
+Tic Tac Toe game in C for the Windows console, featuring:

+- Simple , partially randomised AI;
-Tic Tac Toe game with graphic interface for the C console.
+- Bitmapped graphic interface for the console.

+I made this project for the final the assignment of a C university course I took in late 2016.
+It only runs in Windows due to the fact that it uses windows.h and other Windows-specific commands.

+The binary code for the drawline() function was made with a small program I wrote in VBA for MS Excel.
+It allows to draw with an easy-to-use graphical interface, and then export the binary strings into the source code.

+Enjoy! :-)
+MM